Your Reliable Chiller,Chiller Unit and Chiller System Manufacturer from China

 The expansion valve is a very important refrigeration component in a chiller.

-There are many different types of the expansion valve, the most common at the thermal expansion valve, the electronic expansion valve.
+There are many different types of the expansion valve for a chiller unit, the most common at the thermal expansion valve, the electronic expansion valve.

 The most popular expansion valve brand in the world is Danfoss.